tengstrand/lein-polylith/migrate/migrate.md

     checked by the `ìnfo` and `check` command that can be called by a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to ensure consistency of the workspace (optional).
   - The tests execute much faster by only starting the JVM once, and then run all the tests in isolation by separate class loaders.
-  - Output from the text execution is displayed continously.
+  - Output from the test execution is displayed continously.
-- Introduction of the `profile` concept that allow us to emulate different projects (services/systems) from the development environment.
+- Introduction of the `profile` concept that allow us to emulate different projects (services/systems) from the development environment without restarting the REPL.
 - No need for the `prompt` command.
 The new `poly` command is several times faster than the old Leiningen based plugin and starts in a second.
-- Powerful diagrams that views the project status, dependencies to interfaces and components, and what libraries that are included.
+- Powerful diagrams that view the project status, dependencies to interfaces and components, and what libraries that are included.
 - The new `ws` command that allows us to explore the internal structure of he workspace with support for export/import which allow us to shared how the workspace looks like without sending the code.